-NH New Hampshire Revised Statutes § 200:11-a NH Requires school principals to conduct an annual IAQ investigation of all school buildings, using a checklist provided by the state Department of Education.
+New Hampshire Revised Statutes § 200:11-a

+Requires school principals to conduct an annual IAQ investigation of all school buildings, using a checklist provided by the state Department of Education.
+Provides that the review is to include a physical assessment of the facilities, rather than air quality measurements.
+Requires checklist to "allow an evaluation of... general cleanliness, ventilation, moisture control, and chemical use and storage."
 Requires completed checklists to be filed with the Department, the school board, and the local health officer and to remain on file for five years.
 Requires the state to review and consider the checklists when approving schools during the five-year school approval process.
-School IAQ Checklist adopted by the Department requires schools to indicate whether they follow a wide range of best practices for IAQ Management, including mold/moisture prevention and remediation.
-(Department's online IAQ Survey checklist available at: https://www.education.nh.gov/program/school_approval/index.htm.)
-Statute also requires the Department to encourage public schools to implement EPA's IAQ Tools for Schools program and to ensure that every school has a copy of the program materials.
+Also requires the Department to encourage public schools to implement EPA's IAQ Tools for Schools program and to ensure that every school has a copy of the program materials.

+NH

-NH New Hampshire Revised Statutes § 310-A:189-b Requires those who perform residential mold assessment for compensation to hold a valid third-party certification from a national nonprofit organization whose programs are accredited by ANSI (American National Standards Institute), CESB (Council of Engineering and Scientific Specialty Boards), NCCA (National Commission for Certifying Agencies), or another accrediting body operating in accordance with ISO (International Organization for Standardization) standards.
+New Hampshire Revised Statutes § 310-A:189-b

+Requires those who perform residential mold assessment for compensation to hold a valid third-party certification from a national nonprofit organization whose programs are accredited by ANSI (American National Standards Institute), CESB (Council of Engineering and Scientific Specialty Boards), NCCA (National Commission for Certifying Agencies), or another accrediting body operating in accordance with ISO (International Organization for Standardization) standards.
 Exempts professionals hired by homeowners if the primary contracted work is not mold assessment.
 Requires the state board of home inspectors to post information about the certification requirements on its web page.

+NJ

-NI New Jersey Statutes § 56:8-19.1 INJ Limits liability of licensed real estate brokers or salespersons for communicating false, misleading or deceptive information, where the licensee had no actual knowledge of the information, and made a diligent effort (e.g., obtained a property disclosure report from seller) to ascertain whether the information was false or misleading.
+New Jersey Statutes § 56:8-19.1

+Limits liability of licensed real estate brokers or salespersons for communicating false, misleading or deceptive information, where the licensee had no actual knowledge of the information, and made a diligent effort (e.g., obtained a property disclosure report from seller) to ascertain whether the information was false or misleading.
 State real estate commission property disclosure form adopted pursuant to the law (N.J.
 Admin.
 Code 13:45A-29.1) includes disclosure of number and location of carbon monoxide detectors, as well as disclosure of the presence of mold, lead-based paint, urea-formaldehyde foam insulation, asbestos, PCBs, other toxic substances, and any condition that may adversely affect the quality of air on the property.
 Disclosure form also includes a section providing information about radon testing results, though sellers can opt to provide this information at the time of the contract for sale.